Igigog/anomaly-modding-book/src/modding-tools/blender/addon-panels/panel-action.md

 Animation bake mode during exporting

 - Auto - Automatic mode.
 The addon itself will calculate whether to bake or not.
-If the object or bones with animation have constreints, baking will be used, and if there are no constreints, it will not be used
+If the object or bones with animation have constraints, baking will be used, and if there are no constraints, it will not be used
 - On - Enable baking
 - Off - Disable baking